Sarah Henderson

 Sarah Moya Henderson (born 4 April 1964) is an Australian politician, lawyer and former journalist.
-She has been a Senator for Victoria since September 2019, representing the Liberal Party.
-She previously held the Division of Corangamite in the House of Representatives from 2013 to 2019.
+She has been a senator for Victoria since 2019, as a member of the Liberal Party.
+She was previously the member of parliament (MP) for the Victorian division of Corangamite from 2013 to 2019.

 Early life

 Henderson was born on 4 April 1964 in Geelong, Victoria.
 Her mother Ann Henderson was a Liberal state government minister in the 1990s, while her father Michael Henderson served as mayor of the City of Newtown and was an unsuccessful Liberal candidate for state parliament.

 Henderson began her education at Sacred Heart College in Geelong.
 She moved to The Geelong College in 1977, soon after it became co-educational, and became the first female school captain.

 Journalism

 In 1982, Henderson became a cadet reporter with Channel 7 in Melbourne.
 She went on to work with Channel 9 in Brisbane and then Channel 10 in Melbourne, where she presented the weekend news with Alister Paterson.
 She moved to ABC-TV where she worked as a presenter of the consumer advocacy program The Investigators.
 Her media career included working as a presenter of the ABC's Holiday program (1992–1993) and Australia's Most Wanted in 1994, and she was the Victorian presenter of The 7.30 Report in 1995.

 When The 7.30 Report became a national program in 1996, she continued working as the program's law correspondent and was also awarded a Walkley Award for her coverage of the Port Arthur massacre.
 In 1998, she obtained a Bachelor of Laws degree from Monash University and moved to a career in the law with the Melbourne firm Arthur Robinson & Hedderwicks.
 She worked as an attorney for News Corporation and was a weekly columnist with the Herald Sun newspaper from 2002 to 2004.
 At the same time, she established the Kudos Management Group which led to business management roles with Network Ten and National Indigenous Television.

 In 2003, Henderson hosted the Ethnic Business Awards, which is a national business award highlighting migrant and Indigenous excellence in business.